Sarikagupta14/My-calculator/README.md

 # My-calculator

-A Digital Calculator designed from scratch with HTML, CSS and  JAVASCRIPT perfectly functioning.
+A Scientific Calculator designed from scratch using HTML, CSS and  JS with proper functionalities.
-This will be a very simple calculator running on any browser.

 Check it here- https://sarika-my-calculator.netlify.app/